On the Utility of Koopman Operator Theory in Learning Dexterous Manipulation Skills: Experimental Evaluation

-We use the following metrics to quantify the performance of KODex and that of the baseline methods:

-\begin{itemize} \item \textit{Training time}: The number of seconds taken by each method to train a policy. \item \textit{Imitation error}: The difference (L1-norm) between robot joint trajectories generated by the learned policy and the demonstrations when initialized at the same configuration. \item \textit{Task success rate}: The percentage of trials in which the task was successfully performed by the learned policy (see Appendix \ref{appendix:Task_Success_criteria} for the specific success criteria). \end{itemize}
+\textbf{Metrics}: We quantify performance in terms of i) \textit{Training time}: Time taken to train a policy, ii) \textit{Imitation error}: The $L1$ distance between generated joint trajectories and the demonstrations, and iii) \textit{Task success rate}: Percentage of successful trials (see Appendices~ \ref{appendix:Task_Success_criteria} for success criteria).

-Further, we investigate each method's \textit{sample efficiency} by reporting how the above metrics vary as a function of the number of demonstrations.